- Applicants must have an academic background in a relevant field such as forestry, environmental science, computer science, or geography.

 - inferential statistics and hypothesis testing

-- analysis and inference of linear correlation coefficient and slope of regression line
+- analysis and inference of linear correlation coefficient and slope of the regression line

 - Applicants must also show evidence of a working understanding of computer systems, such as understanding basic operating systems (Windows, MacOS), spreadsheets (Excel) and word processing.